Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 1. RAM:

-RAM (Random Access Memory) is called the Primary Memory or Temporary Storage Device.
-The RAM is installed on the Computer’s motherboard.
-Also, RAM requires constant electrical power to store data.
-Whenever the power is lost, the data in the RAM will be erased.
-That is why it is called a Temporary Storage Device.
+RAM (Random Access Memory) is known as Primary Memory or Temporary Storage Device.
+It is installed on the computer’s motherboard and requires a constant electrical power supply to retain data.
+If the power is lost, any data stored in the RAM is erased, which is why it is considered temporary storage.

 Desktop and Laptop RAM